-If you like to buy or sell used items locally, your initial place to look is probably going to be Craigslist.
-But, there are many more sites that allow you to buy, sell, or trade online if you do not feel comfortable with Craigslist or simply want a change of scenery.
+If you like to buy or sell used items locally, the initial place to look is probably going to be Craigslist.
+But, many Craigslist alternatives allow you to buy, sell, or trade online if you do not feel comfortable with Craigslist or just want a change of scenery.

 The Top 20 Craigslist Alternatives

-If you are looking for sites like Craigslist, these are twenty that you should consider.
+If you are looking for sites like Craigslist, these are twenty Craigslist alternatives that you should consider.

 You might think of Facebook as a place to read the latest status updates on your friends or watch viral videos.
 What you might not realize is that Facebook’s Buy and Sell Groups allow you to buy or sell locally.